 The outdoor shed and office also had a make-over.
 With the current times of working from home, the garden office was fully isolated, a proper wooden floor laid out, and electricity and internet completely rewired.
 It was a matter then to turn it in a cosy snug, for office work but also into a guest room with a convertible sofa.

 This project took me a little more time than others to figure out, especially around room layout as many angles were not square.
 I spent a lot of time measuring, remeasuring and moving around furniture to ensure it was both practical and lovely to look at.

-Get in touch if you also would like to inject some personality into your property!
+Get in touch if you too would like to inject some personality into your property!